Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 import pytz
 {% endhighlight %}

-In this next piece of code, we load variables values from the Automation Account variable.
+In this next piece of code, we load values from the Automation Account variables.
 In order to set these variables in automation accounts, check the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/shared-resources/variables?tabs=azure-powershell).
 Here, variables are the current automation account name, its resource group and its subscription.
+I guess there may be some dynamic function to retrieve this values from the runbook, but we decided to explicitly declare them in variables.
 {% highlight python %}
 #####################################################################################
 # 0. GET AUTOMATION ACCOUNT VARIABLES